 Open Burning Permits Applications

-Mail your completed applications to Litchfield Fire Marshal, Po Box 12, Bantam CT 06750.
+Mail your completed applications to Litchfield Fire Marshal, PO Box 12, Bantam CT 06750.

 Permit Fee $10.00; Checks payable to the Town of Litchfield.

 Permits will be sent by e-mail upon approval so please provide your email on the application.
+You may also call the Fire Marshal's Office with a credit card payment.

 The permit does not relieve the permittee of any legal liability, which may be incurred as a result of the fire.